vespakoen/docs/start/controllers.md

 	})

 When a request to a controller enters your application, Laravel will automatically determine if the controller is registered in the container, and if it is, will use the container to resolve an instance of the controller.

+> **Note:** Before diving into controller dependency injection, you may wish to read the documentation on Laravel's beautiful [IoC container](/docs/start/ioc).

 <a name="routes"></a>
 ## Routes To Controllers